jadecobra/python_tdd_exercises/source/code/make_tdd/code_make_python_tdd_ps1.rst

 makePythonTdd.ps1
 #################################################################################

-* Here is the ``./makePythonTdd.ps1`` program_ from :ref:`how to make a python test driven development environment on Windows without Windows Subsystem Linux`
+* Here is the ``./makePythonTdd.ps1`` program_ from :ref:`how to make a python test driven development environment on Windows without Windows Subsystem for Linux`

   .. literalinclude:: makePythonTdd.ps1
     :language: PowerShell